romeerez/orchid-orm/docs/src/guide/create-update-delete.md

   column2: db.table.sql`2 + 2`,

   // use query that returns a single value
-  // returning multiple values will result in PostgreSQL error
+  // returning multiple values will result in Postgres error
-  column3: db.otherTable.get('someColumn').take(),
+  column3: db.otherTable.get('someColumn'),

   // select a single value from a related record
   column4: (q) => q.relatedTable.get('someColumn'),